TheShortReads.com

 Another pitfall is the info-dump.
 Loading your readers with too much backstory all at once can kill the pacing.
 Instead, dribble information like breadcrumbs throughout the narrative.
 This keeps readers curious and engaged.
 Think of it like seasoning; a sprinkle here and there enhances the flavour, but too much overwhelms the dish.

-Practical Tips for Balancing Pacing and Detail
+Practical Tips for Balancing Short Story Pacing Pacing and Detail

 1. **Use Dialogue Wisely:** Dialogue can speed up a story and provide needed information without long descriptions.